Kelvur/my-config/frontend-environment-linux.md

 ```
 mkdir workspace
 ```
-- Is good to keep this folder sorted, one option is create subfolders with categories, as:
+- Is good to keep this folder sorted, one option is to create subfolders with categories, as:
 ```shell
 /workspace
   /${MYSELF}